alimanfoo/there-is-no-course/there_is_no_course/lesson_02_the_big_red_button/script.md

 That's a terrible error message.
 Who wrote this program?
 Oh wait, that was me.
-Haha, sorry, that was another joke.
+Sorry, that was another joke.
 Seriously, there is no course.

 Tell you what though.